 Home modifications such as stair lifts, glides, or additional handrails make each step clear and reachable.
 Consider replacing lights or installing new lighting to support seniors with limited vision.

 For home modifications for elderly and disabled individuals, remember that mobility tends to decline over time.
-Prepare now.

 Tile flooring becomes slippery and hazardous when wet.
 Rugs or other irregular floor types can make walkways uneven.
 As discussed above, inconsistent surfaces cause problems for seniors with limited mobility.